IBM-Bluemix-Docs/containers/cs_cli_devtools.md

    <dd>The name or ID of the cluster.
 This value is required.</dd>

    <dt><code><em>SUBNET_CIDR</em></code></dt>
    <dd>The subnet Classless InterDomain Routing (CIDR).
-This value is required, and must not conflict with any subnet that is used by IBM Cloud infrastructure (SoftLayer).
+This value is required, and must not conflict with any subnet that is used by {[softlayer]}.

    Supported prefixes range from `/30` (1 IP address) to `/24` (253 IP addresses).
 If you set the CIDR at one prefix length and later need to change it, first add the new CIDR, then [remove the old CIDR](#cs_cluster_user_subnet_rm).</dd>